The-OpenROAD-Project/.github/profile/README.md

 Our growing user community ([link](https://theopenroadproject.org/community/)) includes hardware designers, software engineers, industry collaborators, VLSI enthusiasts, educators, students, and researchers.
-They have access to a dynamic [body of resources](https://theopenroadproject.org/resources/).
+They have access and can contribute to a dynamic [body of resources](https://theopenroadproject.org/resources/).

 OpenROAD strongly advocates and enables IC design-based education and workforce development initiatives through training content and